 - Oriental cockroach

-Submit a sample to an insect specialist or a pest management expert, if you have trouble identifying the type of cockroach.
+Submit a sample to an insect specialist or a pest management expert if you have trouble identifying the type of cockroach you have.

 Only a small percentage of the actual number of cockroaches in a house, are seen.
 Correct identification of cockroaches is important as there are many insects that look similar (e.g. long-horned beetles, crickets, leaf-footed bugs and ground beetles).